zacLibaud/bADA55.github.io/index.md

 ### Clustering (KMeans)

 Finding the Clusters: Where Do the Experts Hide?
-To group users into meaningful categories, we turned to K-Means Clustering, a method that allows us to organize users based on their review habits.
+The method that allows us to organize users based on their review habits.
 Think of it like sorting beer drinkers into categories:

 - The curious explorers who try a bit of everything, but don't post very often
 - The steady contributors who are reliable and consistent, and